elee2045sp23/semester-project-jud-william-danny/README.md

 **Work Division:**<br>
-<ins>William</ins> - I formatted the README.md file to look professional as well as ensuring our ideas for the project were conveyed clearly and concisely.
+<ins>William</ins> - I formatted the README.md file to look professional as well as ensured our ideas for the project were conveyed clearly and concisely in the README.md.
 I also added as many pictures as I could to the README.md to show progress that was made on the project.
 I also contributed the code to set up a GUI for the project.
-The GUI has the capability to control and display information for three smart bulbs when connected properly.
-I created a GUI similar to the one used in class.
-Then I found another library that make the GUI have a more modern look and feel.
-I added the code for the modern GUI underneath the first GUI.
+The GUI has the capability to control and display information for three smart bulbs when connected properly (Pictures of the GUI are below).
+I created a GUI similar to the one used in class, then I found another library that give the GUI have a more modern look and feel.
+I added the code for the modern GUI in the same file as the original GUI at the bottom.
+I changed the format of the final bulbcontrol.ino file to optimize the flow of the loop.
 <br>